porsager/postgres/README.md

 Due to the nature of sql and Postgres types various helpers are available to simplify queries.

 #### Object to row `row(Object, ...columns)`
-Sometimes the number of columns can be quite large, so typing out
+Sometimes the number of columns can be quite large, so this is shorter.

 ```js